CLOSED FOR THE WINTER SEASON. SEE YOU NEXT SPRING!

 Ripening Date: Mid-October

 Large red striped fruit with sweet flavor.
 Excellent flavor good for eating.
 Good storage life.
+Requires pollinator.

 Bloom Date: Mid-late Season